 Why Hire The McNeal Law Firm?

-If you’ve been injured by a negligent motorist, call the Houston-based The McNeal Law Firm immediately at (832) 819-3281 and schedule a legal consultation with attorney David McNeal.
+If you’ve been injured by a negligent motorist, call the Houston-based The McNeal Law Firm immediately at (832) 819-3281 and schedule a legal consultation with Houston Personal Injury Lawyer David McNeal.
 The McNeal Law Firm will fight aggressively and effectively for the compensation you need to pay your medical bills, replace your lost wages, and cover your other injury-related losses.

 If a negligent driver injures you, attorney David McNeal will hold that driver accountable.
 He will review what happened, give you honest and sound legal advice, and work aggressively and effectively to acquire the full compensation amount that you are entitled to by Texas law.

 Keep reading, and you’ll find plenty of important information here that applies to car accidents in Texas and the injured victims of negligence in those accidents.

 Some of your questions will be answered as you read, but every case is different and every auto accident injury victim is unique, so if you have been injured, after you’ve read the following information, get the personalized legal advice you need by contacting The McNeal Law Firm.

 What Should You Know About Auto Insurance and Liability in Texas?

 Knowing the Texas auto insurance rules is essential to understanding any car accident case.
 Your auto insurance protects you from personal injury lawsuits by paying the other driver’s medical bills if you cause an accident.
 Texas law requires motorists to carry at least $30,000 of automobile insurance coverage for injuries per person, up to a total of $60,000 of coverage per accident, and $25,000 of coverage for property damage.
 This is called 30/60/25 coverage.